rsdoiel/antenna/science_and_technology.md

 date: 2025-05-21, updated: 2025-05-22, from: The Register (UK I.T.
 News)

-<h4>AT&amp;T, Verizon, T-Mo failed to alert lawmakers about surveillance, senator says</h4> <p>AT&amp;T, Verizon, and T-Mobile US failed to set up systems to notify lawmakers when government snoops came calling for their phone records - a contractual obligation that went ignored until recently, according to US Senator Ron Wyden.…</p>
+<h4>AT&amp;T, Verizon, T-Mo failed to alert lawmakers about surveillance, senator says</h4> <p><strong>Updated</strong>  AT&amp;T, Verizon, and T-Mobile US failed to set up systems to notify lawmakers when government snoops came calling for their phone records - a contractual obligation that went ignored until recently, according to US Senator Ron Wyden.…</p>

 <br>